Wargame: European Escalation: Reception

-Wargame: European Escalation, has received generally positive reviews upon release, with a Metacritic score of 81/100.
+Wargame: European Escalation has received generally positive reviews upon release, with a Metacritic score of 81/100.

 Sequels

-On August 10, 2012, a sequel, Wargame: AirLand Battle, was announced with a release scheduled in the spring of 2013.
-Like its predecessor, it is set in the Cold War period of 1975–85 but focus the NATO–Warsaw Pact war in Northern Europe, notably in Scandinavia, along with the addition of the player's own air force.
+A sequel, Wargame: AirLand Battle, was released in May 2013.
+Like its predecessor, it is set in the Cold War period of 1975–85 but has a focus on the NATO–Warsaw Pact war in Northern Europe, notably in Scandinavia, along with the addition of the player's own air force.

-Wargame: Red Dragon was announced in 2013 and released in April 2014.
+Wargame: Red Dragon was released in April 2014.
 Set in the Asian theater of war, it includes units from the 1990s and introduces naval forces.